1974 FIM Motocross World Championship: 500cc Class

 The series then crossed the Atlantic for the United States Grand Prix with Mikkola holding a 25-point lead in the standings.
-De Coster had suffered mechanical breakdowns while leading five races.
-In the first moto, Wolsink held the lead before allowing his teammate De Coster to pass him and collect maximum championship points three laps from the finish.
+De Coster led five races, DNFing each due to damaged hardware.
+In the first moto, Wolsink held the lead before being passed by his teammate De Coster and collect maximum championship points three laps from the finish.
 Mikkola rode the last four laps with a flat tire to salvage a fourth-place finish.
 De Coster was hindered by a damaged front wheel hub in the second race while his teammate Wolsink barely held off a charging Mikkola to win the race by a one-foot margin and deny Mikkola valuable championship points.
 An exhausted Wolsink collapsed from his bike immediately after crossing the finish line.

 Back in Europe for the Dutch Grand Prix, Mikkola and De Coster traded moto wins in the exhausting deep, sand track at Markelo.
-Going into the final two events of the season, Mikkola held a 10-point lead meaning that De Coster would have to win three of the last four motos to secure his fourth consecutive 500cc world championship.
+Going into the final two events of the season, Mikkola held a 10-point lead meaning that De Coster would have to win three of the last four motos to secure his fifth consecutive 500cc world championship.

 The setting of the Belgian Grand Prix was a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
 First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race.

 Wolsink took the lead at the start of the first race while Mikkola and De Coster battled their way to the front of the pack.
 When Wolsink's engine seized, the two series points leaders once again found themselves first and second with Mikkola holding on to the lead to the end of the race.
 De Coster had to win the final three races to overtake Mikkola for the championship.
 Wolsink once again grabbed the early lead in the second race but, soon crashed allowing De Coster into the lead with Mikkola in second place.
 De Coster continued to widen his lead to win the second moto to extend the championship points battle to the final race of the season in Luxembourg.
-In the first race, De Coster worked his way through the pack to take the lead before his Suzuki suffered an engine problem forcing him out of the race.
+In the first race, De Coster worked his way through the pack to take the lead before his Suzuki RN crashed into a tree, forcing him out of the race.
 Mikkola took over the lead and won the race to clinch his first world championship.

+De Coster's Suzuki suffered mechanical breakdowns while he was leading five races, Mikkola's Husqvarna showed a perfect mechanical reliability by finishing every race.
+Mikkola credited much of his success to his Husqvarna factory mechanic, Per-Olaf Persson, whose meticulous preparation and maintenance greatly improved the reliability of his motorcycle.